zyrxvo/airball/README.md

 ## Features

 * Logic for handling the geometry of adding, running, and removing a flyby object in a REBOUND simulation.
-* Stellar environments for generating and managing randomly generated stars from different stellar environments throughout thr galaxy.
+* Stellar environments for generating and managing randomly generated stars from different stellar environments throughout the galaxy.
 * Initial mass functions for quickly generating samples from probability distributions.
 * Astropy.units integration to help you manage the mess of units and scales.
 * Interactive examples for teaching and exploring AIRBALL’s functionality.